kandluis/cs251/projects/proj4/artifacts/writeup.md

 ## Answer 1

+It appears that it might be the sum of products of signals, but in fact it is a linear combination of powers of 2 of the input signal bits.
+As such, this is an appropriate rank-1 constraint.

 ## Question 2

 Explain, in your own words, the meaning of the `<==` operator.

 ## Answer 2

+The `<==` operator is basically a combination of the `<--` and the `===` operators, where we both assing a value to the signal as well as imply that the contract derived from the assignment holds.
+It's basically just shorhand that allows us to avoid two operators when we're assigning values that are linear combinations of the signals.

 ## Question 3